Employee expense management guide for small businesses

 Can expense management software integrate with accounting systems?

-Yes, most modern expense management software is designed to integrate seamlessly with accounting platforms like Xero.
-This integration automates data entry and ensures your financial records are always accurate and up to date.
+Yes.
+Most modern expense management software integrates with accounting platforms like Xero.
+Connecting the systems automates data entry and keeps your financial records accurate without transferring data manually.

 How do remote teams handle expense management?